amm926616/lrcdl/README.md

 ### Downloading lyrics for entire music library

-If you have a music library and you want to download lyrics for all tracks, you can use the `--recursive` option while specifying a directory as the path:
+If you have a music library and you want to download lyrics for all tracks, you can use the `-r`/`--recursive` option while specifying a directory as the path:

 ```
-lrcdl /PATH/TO/MUSIC --recursive
+lrcdl /PATH/TO/MUSIC -r
 ```

 Note that lrcdl will skip files that already have an LRC file and will not overwrite them.